Emotions and sharing your thoughts

 We know from research and people’s personal stories that feelings can range from anger, despair, denial, bargaining, fear and anxiety to peace, acceptance and tranquillity.
 We don’t all feel the same way – you might experience lots of different emotions at different times.

-Everybody has their own way of coping with emotions throughout life.
-Many people tell us that talking and sharing their feelings and emotions helps.
-Talking can help to identify what matters most to you, what your usual coping mechanisms are, and what future decisions you might need to make about future medical care.
+Everybody has their own way of coping with difficult emotions.
+Many people find that talking and sharing their feelings and emotions helps.
+When you talk about how you feel, you may find that you can identify what matters most to you, what your usual coping mechanisms are, and what decisions you might need to make about future medical care.